I enjoy writing articles on traveling, weddings, the arts, and great food.

 The Steampunk Bridal Party

-Though Steampunk is a way of life for many, it can also be a thematic wedding party for those interested in a time period where nostalgia meets the future.
+Though Steampunk is a way of life for many, it can also be a thematic wedding party for those interested in a period where nostalgia meets the future.
 Though some people feel the visuals are a bit dark and dingy for a wedding, consider many of the top fashion designers have created gowns and suits that run well into the thousands of dollars, while fusing intricate craftsmanship into their works of art.
-Steampunk isn't just a counterculture, it a land of artwork.
+Steampunk isn't just a counterculture, it is a land of artwork.

 Each item created in the world of Steampunk is original and one-of-a-kind.
 There is no mass production line creating products from this visual genre.
 Instead, each dress, boot, hat, and cravat is created by someone's hand.
 Attention is paid to the details.
 I would venture to say that many of these items are better made and higher quality than most items sold off the rack in a store.
 Of course, it all comes down to taste.
 I think there is an easy way to make Steampunk either "dressed down" so it is a bit dingy looking, or to "dress it up" and make it very couture to appear as if you are in a historical film.

 It is a funky world.
 It's a more playful version of Gothic, and it's visually cleaner than a lot of punk.
 Perhaps it's more developed with class and style; refined and elegant.

-Dresses from the Victorian era lend themselves to a particular type of class—a time period when manners were important, and people had more time.
+Dresses from the Victorian era lend themselves to a particular type of class—a period when manners were important, and people had more time.